 In the UK, however, the term CV generally refers to what Americans would call a resume—a short, succinct career summary.
 UK CVs may be slightly longer than American CVs, running up to three pages, but they are used for any job, not just academic positions.

 In other countries, such as Australia, the terms resume and CV are used interchangeably.
 If you are applying to a job outside of North America, make sure you understand the expectations for resumes and CVs.
 For more details on how to write a resume or CV for a different country, be sure to read our International Resume Guide.

 Academic CVs are only changed when you have new experience to add, like a new position or publication.
 Your CV does not need to be altered when you apply for different jobs.
 CVs are not customized; they simply get longer the more experienced you become.

 Resumes, however, should be customized every time you apply for a new job.
 The needs of each employer are very specific, and in order to make the best impression your resume should be tailored to suit that organization and the specific role you are applying to.
 This means that before you apply for a job that you should target your resume to the company, using the keywords you find in the job posting and language that suits the company culture.

-With VisualCV, it is easy to copy and customize your resume for every new role.
+With VisualCV's free resume builder, it is easy to copy and customize your resume for every new role.
 For more tips on customizing your resume, be sure to check out VisualCV’s guide to customizing your resume for each application.

 In Canada and the USA, you should only use a CV if you are looking for a position in academia.
 Unless you are a lecturer, researcher or looking for some other career at a university, your best bet is to use a resume.
 All other industries, from retail to accounting to construction, will expect a resume and cover letter with your application.